Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 3. Continue the program until the breakpoint.

-4. What memory address does argv store?
+4. What memory address does the variable argv store?

 5. Describe what’s located at that memory address.
 (What does argv point to?)